Tony118g/doctor-diary/README.md

 During the planning stages, I created a basic flowchart of how I wanted the program to work and interact.
 The flowchart was created using [Lucidchart](https://www.lucidchart.com/pages/).

+During development, I discovered a few things that needed to be added.
+These were mostly minor changes, however, the main adjustments that were made that were different from the flow chart were as follows:

+* I felt it would provide a better experience if a separate menu for search options was present.
+   * This made the content less overwhelming and cluttered and created a more organised site.
+   * After a search, the user can opt for the search menu again or for the main menu.
+* Instead of asking the user to manually input a date to choose a cancelation option, I found it was better to provide a list of options to choose from.
+   * This meant less input was required from the user making the process much faster.
+   * If only one option is available, the selection process is skipped all together.

+Although slight changes were made, the program generally follows the flow of the chart below and the purpose of the chart was to help me invision what I wanted to achieve and how I wanted to achieve it.
+It played a key role in planning and development overall.

 ![flowchart-screenshot](readme-images/doctor-diary-flowchart.png)